-Certificates, diplomas and degrees differ in the time it takes to earn each as well as the criteria required to earn each.
+Certificates, diplomas and degrees differ in the time it takes to earn each, as well as the credits required in order to graduate.
 Each of these academic achievements are suitable for certain specific fields or career goals.

-A certificate is earned by a student after taking a series of courses relating to a subject.
-Students often earn certificates to get a step ahead in the professional field of their interest and certificates may be offered in similar programs as degrees.
-For instance, there are certificates in business, literature and technical programs.
+A certificate is earned by a student after taking a series of courses in a particular subject.
+Students often earn certificates to get a step ahead in the professional field of their interest, and certificates may be offered in similar programs leading to degrees.
+For instance, there are certificates in business, literature and technical fields.
 In some technical programs, a certificate may be required.

 There are also graduate certificates, often taken either alone or alongside a graduate degree program.
 In some programs, the student may use his or her electives to fulfill a certificate in order to make him or herself more desirable to a potential employer.

 Certificate programs taken alone are similar to associate's degree programs.
-However, they take less time because core academic programs are not required.
+However, they take less time because general education courses are not required.

-Diplomas are similar to certificates but often earned at clinical schools.
-For instance, a diploma of nursing is offered as an option besides an associate's degree or bachelor's degree.
+Diplomas are similar to certificates, and they're often awarded through community or technical schools.
+For instance, a diploma of nursing is offered as an alternative to an associate's degree or bachelor's degree.
 This diploma program is only offered at hospitals with specialty programs that provide training.
-A diploma often takes two years and involves as much clinical work as classroom.

-An academic degree can be earned at many levels, including associate's, which takes two years, bachelor's, which takes four years, master's, which is two years beyond a bachelor's degree, and doctoral, which is several years beyond a master's degree.
+An academic degree can be earned at many levels, including the associate's (two years); bachelor's (four years); master's (two years beyond a bachelor's degree); and doctoral, which is several years beyond a master's degree.

 Related to What Is the Difference Between a Certificate, Diploma and Degree?